Urban areas in Sweden: History

 Until the beginning of the 20th century, only the towns/cities were regarded as urban areas.
 The built-up area and the municipal entity were normally almost congruent.
 Urbanization and industrialization created, however, many new settlements without formal city status.
 New suburbs grew up just outside city limits, being de facto urban but de jure rural.
 This created a statistical problem.
 The census of 1910 introduced the concept of "densely populated localities in the countryside".
 The term tätort (literally "dense place") was introduced in 1930.
 The municipal amalgamations placed more and more rural areas within city municipalities, which was the other side of the same problem.
 The administrative boundaries were in fact not suitable for defining rural and urban populations.
 From 1950 rural and urban areas had to be separated even within city limits, as, e.g., the huge wilderness around Kiruna had been declared a "city" in 1948.
 From 1965 only "non-administrative localities" are counted, independently of municipal and county borders.
 In 1971 "city" was abolished as a type of municipality.

 Terminology

 Urban areas in the meaning of tätort are defined independently on the division into counties and municipalities, and are defined solely according to population density.
 In practice, most references in Sweden are to municipalities, not specifically to towns or cities, which complicates international comparisons.
 Most municipalities contain many localities (up to 26 in Kristianstad Municipality), but some localities are, on the other hand, multimunicipal.
 Stockholm urban area is spread over 11 municipalities.

-When comparing the population of different cities, the urban area (tätort) population is to prefer ahead of the population of the municipality.
-The population of, e.g., Stockholm should be accounted as about 1.2 million rather than the approximately 800,000 of the municipality, and Lund rather about 75,000 than about 110,000.
+When comparing the population of different cities, the urban area (tätort) population is preferred to the population of the municipality.
+The population of, e.g., Stockholm should be accounted as about 1.6 million rather than the approximately 990,000 of the municipality, and Lund rather about 94,000 than about 130,000.